Keehinde678/my_fairness_project/README.md

 Can reweighting or fairness-aware algorithms reduce disparities?
 This work includes:

-Data preprocessing and feature engineering

-Model training with Logistic Regression and Random Forest

-Hyperparameter tuning and performance evaluation

-Fairness auditing through subgroup stratification by race/ethnicity

-Application of fairness-aware algorithms to reduce bias

-Error analysis of false positives and false negatives by group

 ### Dataset
 The dataset is sourced from the Breast Cancer Surveillance Consortium (BCSC) and contains: